-IN IN THE MATTER OF No
+IN THE MATTER OF ••

-Та Γο.

-10 Γο: (name of respondent)
+То name of respondent)

-1. 1.
-On, the Dean of the Law School referred this matter to a
+1. On, the Dean of the Law School referred this matter to a

 Committee for hearing pursuant to §304(a) of the Student Code of Conduct.

-2. 2.
-By order of the Dean,
+2. By order of the Dean,

 Counsel in this matter.

-3. You may contact Trial Counsel to obtain a copy of Office of Student Affairs pursuant to §303(b) of the Student Affairs pursuant to §300(b) of the Stude
+You may contact Trial Counsel to obtain a copy of the investigation report prepared by the Student Affairs pursuant to §303(b) of the Student Code of Conduct. he

 (Trial Counsel) (Date)